 Test your students’ global IQ at our annual international knowledge competition for high school students.

-This free event challenges teams of four to combine wits and correctly answer multiple-choice questions on global topics.
-The winning team will represent Minnesota at the national Academic WorldQuest competition presented virtually by the World Affairs Councils of America, on April 17, 2021.
+This free event invites teams of four to challenge their global knowledge to correctly answer a series of multiple-choice questions in competition with other local schools.
+The winning team will represent Minnesota at the national Academic WorldQuest competition organized by the World Affairs Councils of America, on April 28-29, 2023 in Washington, DC.

 - FREE to compete

 - Additional prize drawings throughout the event